-If you opt-out of hiring an event planner or coordinator but need a server, set-up help, and/or bartender, there are staffing companies like Staff Shop, where you can hire help directly and not worry about other things needed to be executed on the day of the event.
+If you opt-out of hiring an event planner or coordinator but need a server, set-up help, and/or bartender, staffing companies can hire help directly and not worry about other things needed to be executed on the day of the event.

 10. Entertainment, fun and games